easystats/modelbased/paper/paper.md

 ## Technical details

-It leverages the `get_datagrid()` function from the `insight` package to intuitively generate an appropriate grid of data points for which predictions will be computed.
+It leverages the `get_datagrid()` function from the `insight` package (REF) to intuitively generate an appropriate grid of data points for which predictions will be computed.

 The algorithmic heavy lifting is done by its two backend packages, `emmeans` and `marginaleffects`.